AvChilds/serviced_accommodation_ML_project/README.md

 Check that the data folder path is correct in the Jupyter notebook.

  ### Running the code
  The code can be run directly from phase2 (section 5) onwards within the Jupyter notebook.
-To access section 5, click on the down arrow to expand the notebook.